Driving in Europe after Brexit: What you need to know

 Will my licence still be valid if there’s no deal?

-The UK is set to leave the EU on 29 March 2019.
+The UK is set to leave the EU on 31 October 2019 – with or without a deal.
 If we reach a ‘cliff edge’ scenario and no deal or transition period is agreed, things are set to change for Brits driving abroad.

 Currently, UK driving licences are valid in all EU countries and, as long as you hold a UK licence, you can drive for both work and leisure in any country without additional documentation.